beast88/netflix-clone/README.md

 #### Frontend

 - React JS
-- normalize.js - makes the browser render elements in a consistent way
+- normalize.css - makes the browser render elements in a consistent way
 - fuse.js - a search library to handle user search inputs
 - styled-components - to render reusable components with in-built styles